Culture and Entertainment Resources

 Lives Well Lived celebrates the incredible wit and wisdom of people aged 75–100, who reveal their secrets for living a meaningful life.
 Encompassing 3,000 years of collective life experience, diverse people share life lessons about perseverance, the human spirit, and staying positive in the midst of life’s greatest challenges.
 Their stories will make you laugh, perhaps cry, but mostly inspire you.
 (Changing the Narrative screened this film in May 2023 and hosted a live interview with the director, Sky Bergman.)

 Movies About Aging and Elderhood is a film review website that creates awareness of ageism, and promotes aging as a natural continuum of life.
 You can check out recommendations and reviews on their website.
+You can also learn about their work and meet the reviewers in this interview.

 Multiple people in their nineties share their stories about how they’ve found meaning and experienced their long lives.